 Top 100 Best Places to Live

-The LivScore for each city is a composite of nearly 40 data points.
+The LivScore for each city is a composite of more than 40 data points.
 Those data points were grouped into the eight categories below.
 The methodology gives a good overview of how we calculated the score.
-But how do demographics, amenities and education actually influence livability?
+But why did we focus on demographics, amenities, education and the others?
+How do they actually influence livability?
 How can transportation make a city a best place to live?
 Read these stories for a more detailed discussion.

 Amenities are more than just fun.
-They’re serious business, can draw money-spending tourists, and help cities – especially smaller cities and towns – differentiate themselves and craft their own identities.
-Livability took several amenities into consideration for this section of the ranking including farmers markets, golf courses, parks, weather (as measured by January and July temperature differentials), and the role of arts in the community.
+They’re serious business, can draw money-spending tourists and help cities – especially smaller cities and towns – differentiate themselves and craft their own identities.
+Livability took several amenities into consideration for this section of the ranking, including farmers markets, golf courses, parks, weather (as measured by January and July temperature differentials), natural amenities and the role of arts in the community.

 Let’s start with physical amenities.
-Many of the cities at the top of our ranking, like Boulder and Salt Lake City, have a variety of terrain, which make for breathtaking views and open opportunities for recreation.
+Many of the cities at the top of our ranking, from Boulder to Boise, have a variety of terrain, which make for breathtaking views and open opportunities for recreation.
 Access to water – from streams to oceans – can also make areas more habitable.

 We also examined the role of the arts in the community.
 Recent studies, including ones discussed in the new book published by the Brookings Institution, Creative Communities, have shown that increased cultural production can lead to an increased gross domestic product of an area, as well as higher wages across all the industries in that town.
 The book’s editor, Michael Rushton, tells Livability.com that it’s good public policy.